(2023–24, 2024–25)

 (2011: I gave this 6-hour masterclass at the 10th National Student Congress of Iranian Materials Science and Engineering, Shiraz, Iran.)

-This masterclass provides an in-depth understanding of the molecular dynamics (MD) simulation technique for studying various mechanical behavior and physical properties and relevant phenomena of materials at the atomic scale.
+This masterclass provides an in-depth understanding of the molecular dynamics (MD) simulation technique for studying various mechanical behaviors and physical properties and relevant phenomena of materials at the atomic scale.

 At the end of this class, the student is able to: